Friday, 8 September 2017

 User interface

-With four parameters to adjust, careful consideration should be given to the user interface.
 I've found the following works well on my Taranis X9D:

 • Volume - adjusted via the throttle trim.

-• Expo - adjusted via the right slider.
+• Expo - adjusted via a slider.

 Audio alerts